Growing and learning through faith, family and friendship.

 Emmanuel Holcombe R.E. vision

-As a church school, the drive for excellence and effectiveness is paramount, but not merely because the Government says so.
-The enabling of every child to flourish in their potential as a child of God, is a sign and expression of the Kingdom and is at the heart of the church’s distinctive mission.
-The high quality Religious Education (RE) delivered at Emmanuel Holcombe is the key to enabling every child to flourish.
+As a church school, the drive for excellence and effectiveness is paramount, but not just because of our statutory duty as educators.
+The enabling of every child to flourish in their potential as a child of God, is at the heart of the church’s distinctive mission.
 We are committed to using quality resources (Questful RE and Understanding Christianity), that will provide our teachers with the knowledge and skills they need to ensure that the children experience the best RE curriculum.

-Our objective at Emmanuel Holcombe is to prepare children for citizenship in today’s diverse society.
+Our intent at Emmanuel Holcombe, is to prepare children for citizenship in today’s diverse society.
 Our aim is to enable our pupils to develop sensitivity to, and respect for others; for pupils to have a tolerance for other religions; and to equip students with the ability to hold an informed conversation about religious beliefs and practices.